 After being swept out into Japanese waters, Noodle was plucked out by a pearl diver, becoming her apprentice to repay her kindness.
 One day while diving, Noodle accidentally released a shape-shifting demon called Mazuu; and was set out to stop it in whatever way she could.
 This led to a chase ending in Tokyo, where Mazuu was now at the top of the criminal underworld.
 After disguising herself as a geisha, she decapitated the demon and escaped via FedEx crate to Murdoc (history repeats itself I guess).

 For the first time in roughly a decade, Gorillaz were finally together as a four-piece band again (Cyborg being given a new purpose in life; decapitated and having her head turned into a plant pot).
-The band’s first priority was finding a new HQ; the haunted, barely-habitable home simply known as Spirit House.
+The band’s first priority was finding a new HQ; the haunted, barely-habitable home in Detroit simply known as Spirit House.
 From there, they grabbed their instruments, their contact book and prepared for countless interviews all around the world.

 Shortly after the release of Humanz, Gorillaz embarked on their second world tour, building Kong Solar Studio to bring along with them.
 They also kept updating their G-Mix series on a (near) monthly basis.
 Through social media, the band would show things they’d been up to or discovered about themselves; such as Noodle’s new pet, Katsu, and Murdoc’s interest in BDSM.